ivy77074/EIA_visualization/README.md

 # Energy Information Administration (EIA) Production Visualization
 An EIA production visualization app by coding with Streamlit in Python.
-It shows images and interactive graphs about the information on "crude oil and natural gas production from shale and tight formations" and parts of "drilling productivity metrics".
+It shows basin map images and interactive graphs about the information on "crude oil and natural gas production from shale and tight formations" and parts of "drilling productivity metrics".

 # Each Folder
 This section will introduce each folder's functions.